MichaelAblerCode/next_pagesrouter_ssr_ssg_isr_csr/CONTRIBUTING.md

-# Contributing to Next.js Rendering and Routing
+# Next.js Rendering and Routing for the Pages Router: A Practical Guide

 Thank you for your interest in contributing to the "Next.js Rendering and Routing" document!
 I welcome suggestions, corrections, and additional examples to improve this resource.